Guided Carrauntoohil Ascents

 All that’s required is for you to arrive with suitable footwear and clothing, a packed lunch and sense of humour and adventure, ready and up for the challenge and the rest we will look after!!!

-We are ranked #1 on TripAdvisor out of ALL outdoor activities in Killarney and surrounds for the last 5 years running so be assured you are booking with the very BEST!!!
+We’re ranked No. 1 on TripAdvisor out of ALL outdoor activities in Killarney and surrounds for the last 5 years running, so be assured you are booking with the very BEST!!!

 Difficult grade route – 6+ hrs, 11km.
 Though the most direct and straight forward ascent route of Corrán Tuathail it is still an extremely tough arduous route and very often underestimated by the ill-prepared.
 It is the most popular way to the top and ideal for the less regular walker or those with little experience but still requiring a good basic level of fitness gained from a daily active life or regular exercise.